YunMai-SPS/DA607/DA607_final project/Final_Prjt_F1.md

 Motivation
 ----------

+Formula One, abbreviated to F1, is the highest class of open-wheeled auto racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
+The "formula" in the name refers to a set of rules to which all participants and vehicles must conform.
+The F1 World Championship season consists of a series of races, known as Grands Prix, usually held on purpose-built circuits, and in a few cases on closed city streets.
+The results of each race are combined to determine two annual championships, one for drivers and one for constructors.(<https://en.wikipedia.org/wiki/Formula_One>)

 I choose Formula One as the topic of the final project because I want to understand how to entertain a data driven sport and to learn how this industry work.
 To me, the most fascinated part of this sport is its technical aspect as it represents both the advanced automobile and aeronautical engineering.
 While Formula One could be seen as automobile companies showcasing their ability to perform in racing sport, it brings the fast evolution of the technologies behind the sport.
 The racing telemetry collect data like the speed, stability, tire wear, and aerodynamics etc. combined with data analytics allows engineers to evaluate the performance of cars around the racing track and figure out what needs to change.
 The audience could anticipate the enhanced engineering by each passing season.
 Therefore data is the trade secret for each team because whether teams can shave hundredths of seconds off their lap times will rely on the details of those data.
 Another reason I like to investigate Formula One is that it is a game of number.
 For example, 1.5 GB of data will generate for each car per race for McLaren.
 Each weekend the Grand Prix racing results broadcast on TV so that audience can follow the race and be updated.
 More data including practice laps, warming up are available at Formula One Live Timing.
 So there are plenty of data for me to do interesting analysis in this sport.
+The third reason I think Formula One would be fun is that the participants could work out the best strategy to win the game as all participants' cars must conform the "formula", a set of rules, as designated in the name.
+As such, Formula One is a sport mixed with technology, brain, speed, and number, which perfect for people who like sport and strategy game at the same time.

 Goal
 ----

 The goal of this project is to apply R language and MySQL I've learned in Data Acquisition and Management Course to collect, structure and visualize data in the context of Formula One sporting.
-At the same time, I hope I can learn the history of this sport and learn how this industry works through digging the data of racing results.
+At the same time, I will learn the history of this sport and learn how this industry works through digging the data of racing results.
 Formula One rule becomes more and more complicated in the regulation of the costs, safety.
 Thought this gives the dedicated fans more fun, it makes it difficult to someone who is new to this sport to enjoy it right away.
 To knowing how technical and sporting regulations shape this sport, I will extract the information from the archive and find out quantification analysis.

 Data Science Workflow
 ---------------------

 To obtain the goal, I will use OSEMN model.
 That is, I will execute a data science workflow that includes:

-Obtaining data Scrubbing data Exploring data Modeling data iNterpreting data
+1.**O**btaining data

+2.**S**crubbing data

+3.**E**xploring data

+4.**M**odeling data

+5.i**N**terpreting data

 **1.Obtaining data**